Neptune-Crypto/neptune-legacy/README.md

 ### Released Binaries

  - Go to the [releases page](https://github.com/Neptune-Crypto/neptune-legacy/releases).
- - Run the suggested (power)shell script; or download and install the installer matching with your platform.
+ - Run download and install the binaries and/or installer matching with your platform.

 ### Compile from Source -- Linux Debian/Ubuntu